kylantis/fusion-ui/src/components/README.md

 ## Partials

+- A partial statement is used to render either a decorator block or an external file

 - When creating partials that may be used accross a myriad of components, you should prefix "free-form" paths with "this" to access paths in the current context, so that the compiler does not match it to a scope qualifier in an outer context, i.e. you should do {{this.abc}} instead of {{abc}} if you want to be extra sure that `abc` will resolve in the current context;

     - Examples of non-free form paths include: {{[0]}} , {{.././.}}, {{@index}}, e.t.c
     - Exampmple of free-form paths include {{abc}}

 - Loading partials from unverified sources is potentially unsafe, hence developers need to take extra precaution.
 If in a custom context and you want to prevent access to the root context from a partial, add the hash "allowRootAccess=false" to the enclosing custom block.
-Similarly, if on the root context, use "unsafe=true" directly on the partial statement to  prevent the partial from accessing any context outside it.

  - If a property on the root context of a partial is the same as a global variable name, the global variable will always take precedence.
 For example: If a global variable called "abc" exists, accessing {{@root.abc}} in a partial will refer to the global variable, not the property in the current context